gitlabhq/gitlabhq/doc/security/webhooks.md

 local network, these may be vulnerable to exploitation via Webhooks.

-With [Webhooks](../user/project/integrations/webhooks.md), you and your project maintainers and owners can set up URLs to be triggered when specific things happen to projects.
+With [Webhooks](../user/project/integrations/webhooks.md), you and your project maintainers and owners can set up URLs to be triggered when specific changes occur in your projects.
 Normally, these requests are sent to external web services specifically set up for this purpose, that process the request and its attached data in some appropriate way.